 - 1. Consult with your academic advisor for course scheduling. - 2.
-Bring your registration form to Disability Support Services to receive priority registration approval. - 3.
-Take your completed schedule to the data entry point at the approved location.
+Visit the Disability Support Services office to receive priority registration on the first day of the Pre-registration period.

 Notetaker Announcement

 Notetakers are provided to students who have a visible need for notetaker services or have documentation that substantiates a need for notetaker services.
 Course instructors will identify notetakers for eligible students.